mfeinLearn/react-hooks-practice-stocks/NOTES.md

 ---

+[x] 3. when a stock is clicked (in StockContainer) add stock to PortfolioContainer [x] 3a. figure out a way to distinguance between a click on the stock from the StockContainer and from the PortfolioContainer

+[] 4.
+In PortfolioContainer when one stock is clicked delete from your list of stocks

+- [] 4a. filter out the stock that we clicked in our PortfolioContainer state and log the result (fun error).

-[] 3. when a stock is clicked (in StockContainer) add stock to PortfolioContainer [] 4.
-In PortfolioContainer when one stock is clicked delete from your list of stocks [] 5. when the checkbox clicked sort stocks either alphabetically or by price (ascending order ) in StockContainer [] 6. filter stocks based on type of stock in StockContainer
+[] 5. when the checkbox clicked sort stocks either alphabetically or by price (ascending order ) in StockContainer [] 6. filter stocks based on type of stock in StockContainer